 In compliance with the Safe Drinking Water Act, the Village of Pleasantville water division samples drinking water from homes in our distribution system for the presence of lead and copper.
 Since going on line with the Millwood Water Treatment Plant (MWTP), New Castle maintains a well-equipped laboratory capable of performing all process control tests needed to run the Millwood Water Treatment plant (MWTP).
 Additionally, all required bacteriological and chemical samples from the entry point and distribution system are taken for analysis and regulatory reporting to the Westchester County Department of Labs and Research in Valhalla.
-The results of various water analyses performed in 2021 can be seen in Table 1.
+The results of various water analyses performed in 2022 can be seen in Table 1.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
 The state requires us to monitor for certain contaminants less than once per year because their concentrations are not expected to vary significantly from year to year.
 There is a Key included at the bottom of Table 1.
 The following definitions are included in order to help the consumer understand the contaminant data:

 - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available technology. - Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
+MCLGs allow for a margin of safety. - Milligrams per liter (mg/l) Corresponds to one part of liquid in one million parts of liquid (parts per million ppm). - Micrograms per liter (ug/l) Corresponds to one part of liquid in one billion parts of liquid (parts per billion ppb).

-The MWTP is supervised by a Grade1-A, New York State licensed Water Treatment operator and staffed 24 hours per day, seven days per week, with New York State licensed Grade 2-A Water Treatment Plant Operators.
+The MWTP is supervised by a Grade 1-A, New York State licensed Water Treatment operator and staffed 24 hours per day, seven days per week, with New York State licensed Grade 2-A Water Treatment Plant Operators.
 They continually monitor the computerized process control system at the Plant, adjust pumps and chemical feed rates, and collect and analyze samples as necessary.